 Meet the Expert

-Laura (a.k.a.
-LeeHwa) and Estella Park are the co-owners and wedding planners of family-run business LeeHwa Wedding.
+Laura (or LeeHwa) and Estella Park are the co-owners and wedding planners of family-run business LeeHwa Wedding.
 For five generations, LeeHwa has been creating couture Korean traditional garments called the hanbok in Los Angeles and serving as the bridge between the Los Angeles community and the roots of Korea.
-Now offering special event services such as the Paebaek Tea Ceremony and Korean Traditional Wedding planning, the mother-daughter duo helps clients keep in touch with their ethnic roots and embrace their heritage.

 The colors that the bride and groom wear are symbolic of the “taeguk,” or “eum-yang” (also known as yin and yang).
 The bride dons a red hanbok, while the groom wears blue—together, the two colors, like the circle at the center of the Korean flag, represent the balance of complementary entities.
 Traditionally, the marriage would occur at dusk, representing the balance between light and dark as well.
-The mother of the bride will wear warm tones, including pink, purple, or orange, while the groom’s mother will wear cool tones like blue, gray, or green—though mothers with specific color preferences have known to swap tones, Park says.
+The mother of the bride will wear warm tones, including pink, purple, or orange, while the groom’s mother will wear cool tones like blue, gray, or green.
+However, if your mothers have specific color preferences, they have known to swap tones, Park says.